-A trade show exhibit that fits into a 10' wide by 10' deep space at a convention hall.
+Trade show exhibits that fit into a 10' wide by 10' deep space at a convention hall.

-A trade show booth that fits into a 20' wide by 10' deep space at an exhibit hall.
+Trade show booths that fit into a 20' wide by 10' deep space at an exhibit hall.

-A trade show display that fits into a 20' wide by 20' deep space at a convention center.
+Trade show displays that fit into a 20' wide by 20' deep space at a convention center.

-An international term for a trade show display that fits into a three meter wide by three meter deep space.
-Also known as a 10x10 display.
+An international term for a trade show displays that fit into a three meter wide by three meter deep space.
+Also known as 10x10 displays.

 Audio/visual equipment such as monitors, DVD players, projectors and computers used to demonstrate products and services to trade show attendees.